128technology/docs/docs/config_access_mgmt.md

 `faillock --user <user> --reset`

 :::note
-This is restriction does not apply to High Availability nodes.
+User account status is managed independently per node of the HA pair.
 :::

 ## File Upload Limitations
-The `config import` functionality has the following limitations:
+The `config import` functionality has the following constraints:

 - A max file size of 25 MB – an error is displayed if the file size is too large.
 - One upload per user every 15 seconds.